 (b) use reasonable endeavours to ensure that the access application and the information concerned are accurate and complete.

-(7) If an applicant becomes aware of any material alteration to any information contained in or relevant to the access application, then the applicant must promptly notify Western Power in writing of that alteration.
+(7) If an applicant becomes aware of any material alteration to any information contained in or relevant to the access application, then the applicant must promptly notify the corporation in writing of that alteration.

-(8) If Western Power receives a notice under subregulation (7) or otherwise becomes aware of any material alteration to any information contained in or relevant to an access application, then Western Power may, by written notice to the applicant —
+(8) If a corporation receives a notice under subregulation (7) or otherwise becomes aware of any material alteration to any information contained in or relevant to an access application, then the corporation may, by written notice to the applicant —

-(a) extend the period within which Western Power must give the response under regulation 8(5) or carry out the preliminary assessment and give the report under regulation 10 or make the access offer under regulation 11(1) in respect of the access application (as the case requires), to such longer period as Western Power reasonably requires in order to do so; or
+(a) extend the period within which the corporation must give the response under regulation 8(5) or carry out the preliminary assessment and give the report under regulation 10 or make the access offer under regulation 11(1) in respect of the access application (as the case requires), to such longer period as the corporation reasonably requires in order to do so; or

-(b) where the material alteration to information is such as to, in the reasonable opinion of Western Power, materially alter the access services requested by the access application, Western Power may reject the access application.
+(b) where the material alteration to information is such as to, in the reasonable opinion of the corporation, materially alter the access services requested by the access application, the corporation may reject the access application.

+[Regulation 9 amended in Gazette 31 Mar 2006 p.
+1338-39.]

 10. Preliminary assessment

-(1) If an access application specifies that the applicant wishes Western Power to make a preliminary assessment of the access application, then Western Power must make that preliminary assessment and give the applicant a report of that preliminary assessment within the period for making the preliminary assessment specified in the response in respect of the access application.
+(1) If an access application specifies that the applicant wishes the corporation to make a preliminary assessment of the access application, then the corporation must make that preliminary assessment and give the applicant a report of that preliminary assessment within the period for making the preliminary assessment specified in the response in respect of the access application.

-(2) A report under subregulation (1) is indicative and is not binding on Western Power.
+(2) A report under subregulation (1) is indicative and is not binding on the corporation.

+[Regulation 10 amended in Gazette 31 Mar 2006 p.
+1339-40.]

 11. Access offer

-(1) Subject to regulation 13, unless otherwise agreed by the applicant and Western Power, Western Power must make an access offer to provide to the applicant the access services requested in an access application —
+(1) Subject to regulation 13, unless otherwise agreed by the applicant and the corporation, the corporation must make an access offer to provide to the applicant the access services requested in an access application —

-(a) within 65 business days of Western Power receiving the access application; or
+(a) within 65 business days of the corporation receiving the access application; or

-(b) if a longer period for making the access offer is specified in Western Power’s response to the applicant under regulation 8(5), then within that longer period.
+(b) if a longer period for making the access offer is specified in the corporation’s response to the applicant under regulation 8(5), then within that longer period.

-(2) If Western Power makes a request for information under regulation 9(1) to an applicant, then the period referred to in subregulation (1) ceases to run until the information requested by Western Power is received by Western Power.
+(2) If the corporation makes a request for information under regulation 9(1) to an applicant, then the period referred to in subregulation (1) ceases to run until the information requested by the corporation is received by the corporation.

 (3) An access offer must —